 Downsizer contributions are an opportunity that exists for you to get a huge amount into super, just when you thought it was too late.

 So, what’s so good about a downsizer contribution?
 Well, you can contribute up to $600,000 into super and use this amount to start a tax-free income stream.
 Plus, all investment earnings derived from this amount will be tax-free.
-So, no need to set up that Swiss bank account, you’ve got your own little tax-have right here and I’m about to show you how it’s done.
+So, no need to set up that Swiss bank account, because you’ve got your own little tax-have right here and I’m about to show you how it’s done.

 Home Downsizer Contribution

 The downsizer super contribution allows you to contribute up to $300,000 per person of the proceeds from the sale of your home into superannuation, provided certain conditions are met.

 The home downsizer contribution allows people aged 55 and over to contribute the proceeds from the sale of their home into superannuation, up to an amount of $300,000 per person.